 What are the Most Common Forms of Attacks on a Celebrity's Online Reputation?

 Entertainers and public figures can help protect their online profiles by paying attention to three of the most common types of threats in cyberspace.
 First, third parties may register domain names using a famous name to make a profit.
 These domain name cybersquatters register domain names using famous names in an effort to sell the domain name in the future for a higher price.
 However, recent cyberspace regulations are making efforts to prevent future abuse and victims of domain name infringement can seek legal representation to claim rightful ownership of the domain name without having to pay improper costs.
 Second, third parties may use a name, likeness, or personal attributes for unauthorized commercial purposes.
 A celebrity holds the sole right to use these attributes (e.g., trademark, copyright) for economic gain and any unauthorized use is subject to legal remedies.
 Finally, adult websites may use a public personality's image, without authorization, to draw attention to the site.
 Not only are such displays embarrassing, but they may also cause substantial harm to reputation.
 The injured party has the option to prevent any future use through a court-ordered restraining order or injunction.
 However, it is important to act quickly to limit access to images and prevent the site from gaining unlawful economic gain through the illegitimate use of another person's image.

-At the Law Offices of Salar Atrizadeh, we guide our clients in legal matters by using extensive knowledge and skills to create innovative solutions.
+At the Law Offices of Salar Atrizadeh, we guide our clients in legal matters regarding all aspects of internet laws and related threats by using extensive knowledge and skills to create innovative solutions.
 Please contact us today to set up a confidential consultation.